Short Interest in Becton, Dickinson and Company (NYSE:BDX) Declines By 7.3%

-Becton, Dickinson and Company (NYSE:BDX – Get Free Report) was the recipient of a large drop in short interest during the month of December.
-As of December 15th, there was short interest totalling 2,430,000 shares, a drop of 7.3% from the November 30th total of 2,620,000 shares.
-Currently, 0.8% of the company’s stock are short sold.
-Based on an average daily trading volume, of 1,520,000 shares, the short-interest ratio is currently 1.6 days.
+Becton, Dickinson and Company (NYSE:BDX – Get Free Report) was the target of a significant decline in short interest in December.
+As of December 15th, there was short interest totalling 2,430,000 shares, a decline of 7.3% from the November 30th total of 2,620,000 shares.
+Approximately 0.8% of the shares of the company are short sold.
+Based on an average daily volume of 1,520,000 shares, the days-to-cover ratio is currently 1.6 days.

 Insider Activity at Becton, Dickinson and Company

-A number of hedge funds have recently made changes to their positions in BDX.
-Fairfield Bush & CO. acquired a new stake in Becton, Dickinson and Company during the 1st quarter valued at approximately $114,000.
-Sequoia Financial Advisors LLC boosted its stake in shares of Becton, Dickinson and Company by 11.3% during the 1st quarter.
-Sequoia Financial Advisors LLC now owns 2,923 shares of the medical instruments supplier’s stock valued at $778,000 after buying an additional 297 shares during the last quarter.
-Brighton Jones LLC grew its position in shares of Becton, Dickinson and Company by 8.8% during the first quarter.
-Brighton Jones LLC now owns 1,383 shares of the medical instruments supplier’s stock worth $368,000 after buying an additional 112 shares in the last quarter.
-Zions Bancorporation N.A. raised its holdings in Becton, Dickinson and Company by 13.0% in the first quarter.
-Zions Bancorporation N.A. now owns 504 shares of the medical instruments supplier’s stock valued at $134,000 after acquiring an additional 58 shares in the last quarter.
-Finally, Mather Group LLC. raised its stake in shares of Becton, Dickinson and Company by 26.0% in the 1st quarter.
-Mather Group LLC. now owns 1,346 shares of the medical instruments supplier’s stock valued at $358,000 after purchasing an additional 278 shares in the last quarter.
+Hedge funds have recently added to or reduced their stakes in the stock.
+Householder Group Estate & Retirement Specialist LLC purchased a new stake in Becton, Dickinson and Company during the 3rd quarter valued at about $25,000.
+OFI Invest Asset Management purchased a new position in Becton, Dickinson and Company during the 3rd quarter valued at about $25,000.
+McClarren Financial Advisors Inc. raised its position in Becton, Dickinson and Company by 4,900.0% during the 2nd quarter.
+McClarren Financial Advisors Inc. now owns 100 shares of the medical instruments supplier’s stock valued at $26,000 after purchasing an additional 98 shares during the last quarter.
+Indiana Trust & Investment Management CO purchased a new position in Becton, Dickinson and Company during the 3rd quarter valued at $27,000.
+Finally, OLD Point Trust & Financial Services N A bought a new position in Becton, Dickinson and Company in the second quarter worth about $36,000.
 Hedge funds and other institutional investors own 86.72% of the company’s stock.

 Becton, Dickinson and Company Company Profile